miz111/Anime-Tracker/journals/jordan_tran.md

+## 01/11/23

+Jess, Cheng, and I decided to scrap our project due to wasted time trying to figure out how to link databases together.
+Instructor gave us an example project that showed mongo databases linked together.
+However, he shipped us a broken project..........
+Most of the endpoints aren't working.
+So that is why we decided to scrap our project and redo it using Postgre..
+SUPER FRUSTRATING DUDE.

+## 01/10/23

+We have our authentication down and it finally worked.
+However our blockers as of now is trying to link our databases together.

+## 01/09/23

+Jess, Cheng, and I got our post to work but we are still trying to figure out how to link our databases together...

+## 01/08/23

+Today we are still trying to link up our multiple databases together but still no luck.
+We are currently researching the topic.

+## 01/07/23

+Cheng, Jess, and I started writing out our backend to try to get our respective services to post.
+So far a lot of progress has been made.

-## 01/07/2023
+## 01/07/23

 Wrote backend for my favorite service.
-I feel like I am on the right track but
+I feel like I am on the right track but there are still some blockers regarding linking mongoDB together.

 ## 01/05/23